-Boaty McBoatface is preparing to go where no autonomous vehicle has ever gone before — and come back with answers.
+Boaty McBoatface has gone where no autonomous vehicle has ever gone before — and come back with answers.

 The robotic sub earned its unique moniker after an internet competition last year to name the new technologically advanced polar research vessel.
 Boaty McBoatface grabbed more than 124,000 votes, but was ultimately denied as officials were reluctant to give such an important vessel an unusual designation.
 Instead, the research vessel was named after naturalist Sir David Attenborough and its accompanying drone submarine was given the Boaty name.

 Maiden voyage: The Antarctic mission

 In April 2017, Boaty traveled with the British Antarctic Survey research ship James Clark Ross from Punta Arenas, Chile, to the Orkney Passage in Antarctica, a 2-mile-deep area of the Southern Ocean.
 Boaty's mission was to navigate through a "cold abyssal current that forms an important part of the global circulation of ocean water," The Telegraph reported.

 The vehicle traveled through treacherous underwater valleys, changing depth, speed and direction to accommodate the terrain.
 Over 112 miles, the vehicle tested the temperature, saltiness and turbulence of the water at the bottom of the ocean.
 And according to Eureka Alert, it was a productive mission: